Sundarijal – Chisapani – Nagarkot Trek (3 Days)

 The Sundarijal–Chisapani–Nagarkot Trek is one of the most rewarding short treks near Kathmandu, offering a perfect mix of nature, culture, and Himalayan views — all within just 3 days.

 The trek begins at Sundarijal, a beautiful spot known for its waterfalls, the sacred Bagmati River, and the Sundarimai Temple.
-As you climb through the protected forests of the national park, you'll encounter scenic trails, lush vegetation, and abundant birdlife, eventually reaching Chisapani (2,165 m) — a quiet hilltop village offering breathtaking views of the Himalayas.
+As you climb through the protected forests of the national park, you'll encounter scenic trails, lush vegetation, and abundant birdlife, eventually reaching Chisapani (2,165 m) — a quiet hilltop village offering clear views of the Himalayas.

 The next day's trail leads you across forested ridges and farmland toward Nagarkot (2,175 m), one of Nepal's most beloved viewpoints.
 Here, you'll wake up to a once-in-a-lifetime sunrise over the snow-capped peaks, with views of Mount Everest, Annapurna, Manaslu, Ganesh Himal, Langtang, Jugal Himal, Rolwaling, and the Mahalangur range.